0xSearches/sandcastle/README.rst

 Getting started
 ---------------

 Here's how to get started: 1.
+Install with Pip:
-Clone the repository to your desired location 2.
-Run ``python sandcastle.py`` with the appropriate arguments (below) 3.
+``pip install sandcastle`` 2.
+Run ``sandcastle.py`` with the appropriate arguments (below) 3.
 Permutations which exist will be tagged as "potential matches"

 ::